jeromesabidong/jeromesabidong.github.io/_posts/2018-03-24-psia-microservice-hype-value.md

 #### Choreography vs. Orchestration

-In this segment she differentiated the differences, advantages, and disadvantages of Choreography and Orchestration.
+She differentiated the differences, advantages, and disadvantages of Choreography and Orchestration.

 Orchestration is an approach where you basically have a _maestro_ who conducts